The Wizrd: Critical reception

 In a mixed review, Clash's Malvika Padin wrote, "The world of hip-hop and rap is changing and, while Future's pattern works well, it becomes slightly repetitive with every listen".
 In a negative review, Dhruva Balram of NME wrote that "although The Wizrd makes concessions to rap's move towards greater introspection, these 20 tracks largely draw on the same, tired formula he's been rolling out since 2012's Pluto", concluding Future's "candidness hasn't really found its way onto The Wizrd.
 There's something to be said for creating music exclusively for the club or to be bumped in car stereos in the summer, but with a bland, out-dated musical architecture, The Wizrd doesn't even offer that.
 In an era where rap and hip-hop's sound is changing, rapidly, with introspective and socially conscious flows the norm even in the mainstream, Future seems to be mired in the past".

 Year-end lists

 Commercial performance

 The Wizrd debuted at number one on the US Billboard 200 with 125,000 album-equivalent units (including 15,000 pure album sales) in its first week.
 It is Future's sixth US number-one album.
 In its second week, the album dropped to number two on the chart, behind the Backstreet Boys' album, DNA, earning an additional 56,000 album-equivalent units.
 In its third week, the album dropped to number three on the chart, earning an additional 40,000 album-equivalent units that week.
 Up to May 2019, the album had earned 450,000 album-equivalent units and sold 33,000 copies in pure album sales in the United States.
-On August 5, 2019, The Wizrd was certified gold by the Recording Industry Association of America (RIAA) for combined sales and streams in excess of 500,000 units in the United States.
+On December 9, 2024, The Wizrd was certified platinum by the Recording Industry Association of America (RIAA) for combined sales and streams in excess of a million units in the United States.